Dua Lipa Goes Braless In Neon Yellow Crop Top & Leopard-Print Leggings

 Dua Lipa shared a new Instagram update today, where she rocked a neon yellow ensemble.
 The singer went braless in the shot, as she sported a crop tank.
 The top had a basic crew neckline, with faint vertical stripes throughout.
 She paired the top with a pair of tight leggings.
 They were bright yellow with a black leopard-print design.
-The pants were high-waisted, and her belly button piercing peeked through.
+The pants were high-waisted and her belly button piercing peeked through.

 She also wore a dark brown jacket on top, which was glossy with large lapels.
-The lapels featured gold buttons, with zipped pockets on the sides.
-She left the jacket unbuttoned, as Dua showed off her toned midriff.
+The lapels featured gold buttons with zipped pockets on the sides.
+Dua left the jacket unbuttoned, as she showed off her toned midriff.

 The “Don’t Stop Me Now” singer was seen posing outdoors on a deck.
-She placed her hands by her hips, as she appeared to be adjusting her leggings.
+She placed her hands by her hips as she appeared to be adjusting her leggings.
 Dua looked down with a faint smile on her face, while her bangs framed her face.
 The stunner opted to wear her hair down in a middle part, with some of her roots showing under her blond highlights.
 She accessorized with a multi-layered necklace and small hoop earrings.

-Behind Dua was a ton of green foliage, along with a pop of purple color thanks to lavender.
-Besides that, the are was filled with different types of bushes and trees.
+Behind Dua was a ton of green foliage, along with a pop of purple color from the lavender plants.
+Besides that, the area was filled with different types of bushes and trees.
 The photo appeared to have been taken on a cloudy day.

 Fans shared a ton of compliments in the comments section.